ngageoint/hootenanny/README.md

 Users are also able to define their own custom translations.
 For custom translations, a specific mapping can be defined based on an uploaded dataset using a semi-automated Translation Assistant.
 More details on the translation capabilities of Hootenanny can be found in Hootenanny User Guide, as well as the Hootenanny User Interface Guide.

-# Data Exploration

-Hootenanny has a pluggable architecture that allows you to create your information gathering features for gleaning information from map data, as illustrated in examples in the Usage section.
-See the Hootenanny Developer Guide for more details on data exploration customization.

 # Usage

-See the Hootenanny User Guide for more usage examples and details on command input parameters.
+See the Hootenanny User Guide for additional usage examples and details on command input parameters.

 ## Basic